 You can easily check whether you have done this.

-You should see a list of managed user accounts:
+Clicking on Managed accounts you should see a list of user accounts:

 You need to have ownership of a domain to connect to Atlassian Cloud.